 Here is a map of the Cape Town areas where most of the carjackings occured in the last year according the South African Police.

-Take these points into account when making your plans or going out.
+Take the points below into account when making your plans or going out.
 For example allert your armed response team to meet and greet you at your house when coming home on Friday night.

-If you would like to get more Insider Tips, make sure you subscribe to my monthly ExpatCapeTown Newsletter here.
+If you would like to get more insider tips, make sure you subscribe to our ExpatCapeTown Newsletter here.